breuerfelix/instapy-gui/README.md

 ### register a bot

+#### one click windows

+* download [all files here](https://github.com/breuerfelix/instapy-gui/tree/feature/auth-service/services/instapy) and save them to a folder on your system
+  * you can copy your old assets folder into this folder aswell to reuse your database / cookies / etc.
+* double-click on `setup.bat`
+  * finish every input on the command prompt
+* right-click on `StartClient.ps1` and hit `open with powershell` to start the client

+#### manual cross-platform

 * download [all files here](https://github.com/breuerfelix/instapy-gui/tree/feature/auth-service/services/instapy) and save them to a folder on your system
   * you can copy your old assets folder into this folder aswell to reuse your database / cookies / etc.
 * navigate to the folder in the console